Winterizing Your Pontoon Boat: The Newbie’s Guide

 It's been a fun boating season, but the colder months are here.
 It's important to protect your investment and learn how to winterize your pontoon boat.

 For a newbie pontoon boat owner, the steps for winterizing can seem a bit daunting.
-Especially if you want to save money and do-it-yourself.
+Especially if you want to save money and do it yourself.
 Simply follow these basic tips for preventive maintenance, and you'll be able to protect your craft for many years of enjoyment.

 As always, be sure to refer to your manufacturer's manual for your specific vessel.